Seth Russell: College career

-2015 season

 With Petty graduating, Russell competed to be Baylor's starter for 2015, and was seen as the favorite for the role over incoming freshman Jarrett Stidham and sophomore Chris Johnson.
 On September 26, Russell threw for 277 yards and six touchdowns in less than three quarters during a 70–17 win over Rice.
 Russell broke a bone in his neck in a win against Iowa State and required season ending surgery.

-2016 season

 On November 12, 2016, Russell suffered a fractured left ankle against Oklahoma.
 The day after the game, Baylor revealed that the injury would cause Russell to miss the rest of the season.